danahpark/danahpark.github.io/_research/index.md

 redirect_from: /research/index.html
 ---

-I use high-performance computing and rigorous mathematical theory to simulate and understand the physics of turbulent flows and try to model their effective behavior.
-My study has a wide range of impacts from aerospace to naval applications.
+My research mainly involves **scientific computing, especially computational fluid dynamics (CFD)**.
+That is, I use **high-performance computing (HPC)** tools to simulate and understand the physics of complex, turbulent flows.
+My research has a wide range of impacts, in aerospace as well as naval applications.
+I am currently expanding my interests to **machine-learning (ML)** applications for HPC and scientific simulations.

-**Current research interests: turbulence analysis & modeling, machine learning and data science for scientific computing, high-performance computing**

-My current research includes:
-- **Data-driven understanding & modeling** of turbulence
-- **High-performance computing** of complex flow systems
-- Various applications from **ocean engineering to aerospace**

-Some of my (beutiful) simulation images:
+At Stanford, I work with [Prof. Ali Mani](https://manigroup.stanford.edu/) to develop new tools for analyzing/understanding complex flow systems and improving models for more effective simulations.

+I also work with [Prof. Adrian Lozano Duran](https://www.adrianld.mit.edu/research) at MIT, analyzing the underlying structures and energy cascades in turbulent flows using novel data analysis algorithms.

+For my undergrad, I got a B.S.E. in Naval and Ocean Engineering.
+I worked with [Prof. Shin Hyung Rhee](https://snutt.snu.ac.kr/) on multi-phase flows and CFD, particularly for naval applications.

+See below for some of my (beautiful) simulation images.
+These involve over 10TB of CFD data, simulated using over 200,000 CPU hours.

 - Separated wall-bounded turbulent flow: